Community Relations Section100 West First Street, Suite 250

 - At lawful demonstrations, CRD team members advise demonstration leaders and police personnel on first amendment rights and guarantees in addition to limits on police powers at such incidents.

 - CRD personnel respond to the scene of high-profile incidents, such as law enforcement-related deaths or injuries or major confrontations between the police and the public to take a proactive role in quelling rumors and misinformation.
 The dissemination of factual information at such incidents is a primary task for CRD personnel.

 - The mission of the Community Relations Division, Office of the Chief of Police, is to develop, recommend, and strengthen policy and programs that enhance police/community relations, increase understanding and cooperation and reduce the fear of crime.

-The Administrative Unit is responsible for the administrative duties within Community Relations Division.
+The Administrative Unit is responsible for the administrative duties within Community Relations Section.